NewbranLTD/generator-nodex/README.md

   * systemd - this is stand alone, you can call it via `yo nodex:systemd`
   * ncu - npm-check-updates integrate into the generator
   * ~ext - this is to replace the `plop` allow you to attach your own sub generator to your project (coming to v3.2.0)~
   * webhook - coming soon

+You can run `yo nodex:help` to see the full list of sub generators available.

 ---